 We’ve done a lot of background work on the concept, and think that a minumum of $750K of funding would be required to develop and market a minimum viable platform.
 Given the current regulatory environment around ICOs, about $250K would also be needed to do the fundraise legally, so the minimum fundraise for this platform would be on the order of a million dollars.
 Are you interested in funding it?
 We’d love to get funded, or to join someone else’s development team.

 If you really want an idea to fly, you often need a motivation to state it, refine it, and release it to the world, either in a public or private manner.
 Those with the best ability to execute on that idea can then take it up, rather than those who first dreamed it up, which are rarely the ideal persons to get it done.
 A good Idea Hub would provide that motivation, and a community around it.

 A good Idea Hub would have two sides, a public side, for open source ideas, shared freely (with shareware donation or other requests added by the creators), to remove intellectual property from the innovation process for certain ideas, and a private side, where innovators can develop a subset of their ideas for critique and potential funding and IP protection by private investors.
-The public side of Idea Hub is an example of open innovation, an innovation process that is increasingly outcompeting closed models.
+The public side of Idea Hub is a separate, front end platform that will turbocharge open innovation, an innovation process that is increasingly outcompeting closed models.